thomasgolian/network-engineering-labs/multi-homed-bgp-ospf-underlay/README.md

 This project highlights the interaction between BGP and IGP, the importance of next-hop resolution, and how policy and design choices impact real-world network resilience.

+*A perspective from someone new to learning BGP*

 # Topology: